ilchebedelovski/ilchebedelovski.github.io/_posts/2020-04-13-tektoncd-on-kubernetes.md

 ### PipelineRun

-This deployment is crucial for running the previus pipeline, I am referencing the `pipeline` name where I am sending the resources and the values of the required parameters.
+This deployment is crucial for running the previous pipeline, I am referencing the `pipeline` name where I am sending the resources and the values of the required parameters.

 ```
 apiVersion: tekton.dev/v1alpha1